m50d/m50d.github.com/_posts/2014-08-28-nothing-of-value.md

 [1] I'm basing this off five episodes' watching; while I will unfortunately be socially obliged to watch the remainder, I'm happy to declare it irredeemable.
 More to the point, I need to express my burning rage and hate.

-[2] The main cast is exclusively female, but Tokaku, the other lead, is distinctly masculine in appearance and personality, with
+[2] The main cast is exclusively female, but Tokaku (the other lead) is distinctly masculine in appearance and personality - defined by her fighting prowess and